icicletech/bootstrap-tokenfield-rails/README.md

 # Bootstrap Tokenfield Gem for Rails

-A gem for the [Bootstrap Tokenfield](https://github.com/sliptree/bootstrap-tokenfield) plugin.
+A gem for the [Bootstrap Tokenfield](https://github.com/sliptree/bootstrap-tokenfield) plugin by [Icicle](http://www.icicletech.com).

-Check out the [demo and docs](http://sliptree.github.io/bootstrap-tokenfield/) from [Sliptree](https://sliptree.com/).
+For more information on this gem visit [Bootstrap Tokenfield Rails gem](http://www.icicletech.com/open-source-software/bootstrap-tokenfield-rails).

 ## Installation

 Add this line to your application's Gemfile: